jgraley/inferno-cpp2v/trunk/readme.txt

 inferno-cpp2v/trunk (this directory)
     Everything lives in this directory.
-The idea of the "trunk" subdirectory is that branches can go in other subdirectories within inferno-synth/ In the following, all the paths will be from this directory.
+The idea of the "trunk" subdirectory is that branches can go in other subdirectories within inferno-synth/

 code/
     This contains all the Inferno source code, most of which is organised into further subdirectories under code/